 The final pain point in the employee lifecycle is the offboarding process.
 For companies that handle sensitive data, like banks and military contractors, removing access for terminated employees is critical.
 With the number of software tools used by each employee, closing accounts quickly and efficiently is becoming an exponentially difficult task.
 Outside of the digital ecosystem, there are procedures that HR needs to follow in the case of layoffs or involuntary terminations.
 Additionally, rocky offboarding leads to rocky handovers, meaning that essential knowledge is lost as employees depart.

 Using workflow software to offboard employees is essential for making handovers as smooth as possible while securing the company’s data.
-If the employee was onboarded using workflow software, then offboarding is a snap.
+If the employee was onboarded using workflow software with an employee offboarding checklist, then offboarding is a snap.
 All HR needs to do is start a case to confirm that the employee needs to be offboarded, then the workflow tool automatically closes all accounts associated to that user.
 That way, any sensitive data is secured the minute the former employee walks out the door for the last time.
 Securing sensitive data immediately helps the company avoid fines caused by data security breaches and comply with legislation on personal data, such as GDPR.

 Summing it all up